From Guildford Station, follow the River Wey tow path south for 2 miles.

 The next short diversion is at Partridge Green (more houses on the line), and again at Henfield (ditto).

 The railway line fades away just short of Bramber, but there is a waymarked route via fields then quiet residential streets (safe for children) to rejoin it south of the town for a final short stretch before it disappears for good.
-Here a handy cycle path along the River Adur starts, and takes you all the way to Shoreham
+Here a handy cycle path along the River Adur starts, and takes you all the way to Shoreham-by-Sea

 A road bike is OK but a moutain bike is better for the short stoney strech of path near the end.